nlhchinh/book-store/README.md

-# Welcome to The 5 Book Store Website
 # Welcome to The 5 Book Store Repository
 ### "The 5 Book Store" is a website that provides customers with features to select and purchase books online.
 Additionally, the website supports many other features for roles within the book management and sales system, as follows: